PLEASE READ THROUGH THIS POLICY PAGE CAREFULLY AND IN ITS ENTIRETY AS IT CONTAINS VITAL INFORMATION ABOUT YOUR FUNDING

 - Approval of alternative housing (sourced by learner) must be granted by ROMP prior to the rotation’s start date in order to qualify for funding

-- An original receipt must be submitted with the expense claim to ROMP.
+- A rent receipt must be submitted with the expense claim to ROMP.

 - Receipts must include: